G4l43r/lpthw-cn/next.rst

 You are not a programmer quite yet.
 I like to think of this book as giving you your "programming brown belt".
-You know enough to be able to start another book on programming and you could handle it just fine.
+You know enough to be able to start another book on programming and handle it just fine.
 This book should have given you the mental tools and attitude you need to go through most Python books and actually learn something.
-It might even make them easy.
+It might even make it easy.

-On the http://learnpythonthehardway.org/ website there are a few free books mentioned as ones you should move onto next.
+On the http://learnpythonthehardway.org/ website there are a few free books you should move onto next.
 Try them out and see how far you can get.

-You could probably start hacking away at some programs right now, and if you have that itch then go ahead.
+You could probably start hacking away at some programs right now, and if you have that itch, go ahead.
 Just understand, anything you write will probably suck.
 That's alright though, I suck at every programming language I first start using.
 Nobody writes pure perfect gold when they are a beginner, and anyone who tells you